ajayrawatsap/fake_news/README.md

 <br>(2)Author
 <br>(3)News Text

-The Model is saved as file and predictions can be made from saved model
+The Model is saved as file and predictions can be made from saved model.
+The accuracy of 98% was achieved on kaggle test set using keras and DNN.